-Level 1 - quoted prices (unadjusted) in active markets for identical assets or liabilities;

-Level 2 - inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and

-Level 3 - inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+Level 1 - quoted prices (unadjusted) in active markets for identical assets or liabilities; Level 2 - inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and Level 3 - inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-At March 31, 2012, there were no financial assets or liabilities measured and recognized in the consolidated statement of position that would be categorized as Level 3 in the fair value hierarchy above.
+The Company has determined the estimated fair values of its financial instruments based upon appropriate valuation methodologies.
+Available-for-sale investments are classified as Level 1.
+At June 30, 2012, there were no financial assets or liabilities measured and recognized in the consolidated statement of position that would be categorized as Level 2 or Level 3 in the fair value hierarchy above.